Creyent/Docker-Symfony-Env/README.md

 ## Use

-- Browse into cloned folder:
+- Once cloned, go into folder:
     ```bash
     $ cd Docker-Symfony-Env
     ```